contao/docs/docs/manual/guides/form-save.en.md

 - »$idEventArchiv« (The ID of your event archive)
 - »$idAuthor« (The ID of the author/backend user)

-You can get this information in the Contao backend via the detailed information of the respective entries.
+You can get this information in the backend via the detailed information of the respective entries.

 The field "alias" corresponds to the "event alias" of your event archive and must be unique.
 For this we use the [Contao Slug-Service](https://docs.contao.org/dev/reference/services/#slug).
 First of all, we use the content of our